 The three different categories are:

-In recent years the electronics industry has become far more sophisticated and with size reduction of devices, the requirement for heat dissipation is becoming increasingly crucial for manufacturers.
+As the electronics industry becomes more sophisticated and with reduction in device sizes the requirement for heat dissipation is becoming increasingly crucial for manufacturers.

 Tapes used as thermal interface materials and bonding medium are ideal for reducing hotspots and protecting sensitive circuitry and components.